azk107/ComBridge/README.md

 You can see our application demo [here](link youtube)

 ### Presentation
-ou can watch our team's presentation video and slide [here](link youtube)
+You can watch our team's presentation video and slide [here](link youtube)

 ## Repository
 Access our project's code, data, and documentation through this link: